DanielBrett/BrockTNLsiteCopy/README.md

 ## What

 A proof of concept portal for Brock Library information literacy and research skills learning objects.
 Easily edited and remixable content.
+Built with Hugo, using the Dot theme.

 ## Who